ucsd-cse231-w21/chocopy-wasm-compiler/proposals/destructuring.md

   - Therefore, we cannot support `x: int, b: bool = 4, False`
     - We can still support `x, b = 4, False` if `x` and `b` were already declared

-## Additional Thoughts
+## Additional Thoughts (Read: Assorted notes)

-The more I think about it, we probably want to make use of the other AST components as much as we can.
-For example:
+Depending on how on board lists/tuples/objects/etc. are, it might also be worth considering a desugaring approach.
+For
+example:

 ```python
 x: [int] = None